The first time I built a health product from scratch, the founder asked me a simple question: "Can we just use Google Sheets to track patient data?"

 We chose a deterministic architecture instead.
 Rules-based logic.
 No machine learning.
 Every decision the system made could be traced to a specific rule that a human wrote and approved.

-In regulated environments, explainability is not optional.
-When an auditor asks why the system flagged a document as incomplete, "the model predicted it" is not an acceptable answer.
-"Rule 14.3 checks for the presence of a signed consent form, and this document did not contain one" is.
+In regulated environments, explainability isn't optional.
+When an auditor asks why the system flagged a document as incomplete, "the model predicted it" isn't an acceptable answer.
+"Rule 14.3 checks for the presence of a signed consent form, and this document didn't contain one" is.

 The principle: in regulated spaces, use AI to speed up the human, not to replace the human's judgment.